Firestorm (1998 film): Plot

-Jennifer tells Jesse that she was a Marine, before she became a bird watcher.
-She and Jesse try to give out smoke signals to have his friends find him before the two separate forest fires will collide and will suck up all the oxygen.
-Wynt arrives to save a busload of prisoners and fire fighters when they were forced at gunpoint to get inside the vehicle.
+Jennifer tells Jesse that she was a Marine before she became a bird watcher.
+She and Jesse try to give out smoke signals to have Jesse's friends find him before the two separate forest fires combine and will suck up all the oxygen.
+Wynt arrives to save a busload of prisoners and firefighters after they were forced at gunpoint to get inside the vehicle.
 He hotwires the bus and drives it away to safety.
 Wynt then catches up with Jesse and comes up with a plan.
 Jesse begins to realize his friend knew that there was a fire from the beginning and never told anyone.

-Wynt tells Jesse he started the forest fire in order for a land developer to build a training school for fire fighters, but knew nothing of the prison break.
-Jesse tells him it wasn't his fault and promises he will keep his crime a secret from his friends.
+Wynt tells Jesse he started the fire in order for a land developer to build a training school for firefighters but knew nothing of the prison break.
+Jesse tells him it wasn't his fault and promises he will keep the crime a secret from his friends.
 Wynt confronts Shaye by telling him Shaye's lawyers set him up to take the fall.
-He shoots Shaye in the leg, but is killed in the process.
+He shoots Shaye in the leg but is killed in the process.
 Jesse throws a fire axe into Shaye's chest, causing him to fall off the boat he and Jennifer were in.
 Jesse and Jennifer use the boat as an air pocket to keep from drowning, and to prevent themselves from getting burned alive as the firestorm destroys the area.
 Suddenly, gunshots start coming from underneath them and a couple of bullets make a hole in the boat.

 Shaye survives his injury and plans on killing Jennifer and Jesse.
 Jesse gets the upper hand and kills Shaye by shoving his head through the hole under the boat, burning him to death.
 Heavy rainfall then drowns out the fire and Jesse and Jennifer swim to shore, where they wait to be rescued.
 Jennifer also realizes that the eggs she had with her have hatched, much to the pleasure of Jesse.